-When you burn wood pellets, you have the upper hand.
+When you burn wood pellets for smoking, you have the upper hand.
 You know what you’re getting and what to expect.

 Grilling with plain old wood can work, but the heat and flavor are a mystery until you cook and consume your smoked meats.